WebAssembly/spec/spectec/test-prose/TEST.md

 invsigned_ N i
 1. Let j be $signed__1^-1(N, i).
 2. Return j.

+sx storagetype_u0
+1. If the type of storagetype_u0 is consttype, then:
+  a.
+Return ?().
+2. Assert: Due to validation, the type of storagetype_u0 is packtype.
+3. Return ?(S).

 sat_u_ N i
 1. If (i < 0), then: